Calendar of Events

 A self described renaissance girl, Tracy has a B.A. in Arts from Nebraska Wesleyan and is also a singer and multi-instrumentalist (You can hear her sing on The Bhakti Road).

-Since 2002, she has been contributing her artistic talents to Drum Brothers in the manufacture and custom painting of frame drums.
+Since 2002, she has been contributing her artistic talents to Drum Brothers in the manufacture of djembe, ashiko, and frame drums.
+Tracy also teaches weekly hand drumming classes in Missoula, Montana.